Teen Girls Coping Skills Group

-Led by Jayme Randolph, LMSW and Jackie Gray, LLMSW
+Led by Jayme LeDoux, LMSW and Jackie Gray, LMSW

 Jayme is a Licensed Social Worker (LMSW) and has worked in the mental health field since receiving a Bachelors Degree from Eastern Michigan University in 2006.
-Jackie is a Limited Licensed Social Worker (LLMSW) and has worked in the mental health field since receiving her Master of Social Work degree from Wayne State University in 2015.
+Jackie is a Licensed Social Worker (LMSW) and has worked in the mental health field since receiving her Master of Social Work degree from Wayne State University in 2015.

 Times & Locations

 100 Northbound Gratiot Ave.,

 511 Fort Street, Suite 505,

 $30 per session – Most insurances accepted, some scholarships available.